-- How often do we categorize others either by race, national origin, background or academics and them create assumptions as to what they are like?
+- How often do we categorize others either by race, national origin, background, or academics and then create assumptions as to what they are like?

 - What does this say about how we should treat others, particularly those we do not know well, or pre–judge?